Using context to adapt to sensor drift: Discussion

 \section{Discussion}

-The purpose of this study was to demonstrate that context can improve generalization in neural networks.
-In a setting with sequential sensor drift, it evaluated several gas classifier models on future data.
-This setting reflects the practical need to run an artificial nose continuously in a dynamic environment.
+The purpose of this study was to demonstrate that explicit representation of context can allow a classification system to adapt to sensor drift.
+Several gas classifier models were placed in a setting with progressive sensor drift and were evaluated on samples from future contexts.
+This task reflects the practical goal to deploy an artificial nose in a dynamic environment without recalibration.

-Starting with the previous SVM ensemble model as a baseline, a similar ensemble was formed from more modern deep learning networks.
+First, extending the previous SVM ensemble model \cite{vergara_chemical_2012}, a similar ensemble was formed from neural networks.
 The accuracy improvements suggested that neural networks are indeed more accurate than SVMs in this task.

-The main comparison, however, was between the feedforward NN and feedforward+context NN models.
+Second, skill NN and context+skill NN models were compared.
 The context-based network extracts features from preceding batches in sequence in order to model how the sensors drift over time.
-When added to the feedforward NN representation, such contextual information resulted in a measurable benefit.
-This benefit was larger in later batches where the drift was the largest and where there was a longer context to use as a basis for generalization.
+When added to the feedforward NN representation, such contextual information resulted in improved ability to compensate for sensor drift.
+This benefit was larger in later batches where the drift was the largest and where there was a longer context to use as a basis for the adaptation.

+The approach is biologically motivated in that in many sensory systems, top-down feedback outnumbers bottom-up connections \cite{fu_pattern_2007}.
+Such a structure is well suited to take advantage of context representations, allowing the bottom-up skill performance to be modulated by the top-down context.

-While context did introduce more parameters to the model ($7{,}575$ parameters without context versus $14{,}315$ including context), the models is comparatively small next to million-parameter modern deep learning networks and is trainable in a number of hours on a CPU.
-When the number of units in the ``skill" layer of the feedforward NN model was raised until the total number of parameters reached $14{,}429$, the larger model was not significantly better ($p\geq 0.05$, one-sided t-test blocked by batch).
+While context did introduce more parameters to the model ($7{,}575$ parameters without context versus $14{,}315$ including context), the model is still very small compared to most neural network models, and is trainable in a few hours on a CPU.
+When units were added to the ``skill" layer of the feedforward NN model until the total number of parameters reached $14{,}429$, the larger model was not significantly better ($p\geq 0.05$, one-sided t-test blocked by batch).
 This reinforces the idea that the benefit may be attributed to context, and not to the size of the network.